 I didn’t mean to go vegetarian.
 It just happened.
 It was 2011 and I had a vague uneasiness about eating animals.
-It isn’t something I ever looked at straight on, but more like something in my peripherals that depressed me (and this is something I’ll write more about at a later date).
+It isn’t something I ever looked at straight on, but more like something in my peripherals that depressed me.
 And by peripherals, I mean, I thought about it with the same concern I had about kitchen sanitation and the fact that we didn’t have a dishwasher.

 My husband Zach and I became “Vegetarians of Convenience.”
 This was a term we came up with as we were keenly aware that the word “vegetarian” (and its implications) came with a lot of baggage.
 We wanted to be easy going.
 We wanted to be accepted by our friends.
 But mostly, we wanted our choice to be easy on us.
 So we made up a very simple rule: we won’t eat any meat we paid for (except seafood; we could–and did–eat a lot of seafood).